-- Written statement as to why you need Reference Transactions and how you will use it for your business.
+- A written statement about why you need Reference Transactions and how you will use them for your business.

 In terms of revenue forecasts, we have had reports that UK-based PayPal accounts may require a minimum forecast of £6,000 monthly or more revenue.

-No. PayPal Reference Transactions are only used for future subscriptions.
-This means that advanced subscription management features, such as recurring amount changes, are only possible on newly purchased subscriptions, not existing ones.
+No. Existing PayPal Standard Subscriptions will continue to renew until they are canceled.
+Reference Transactions are only used for new subscriptions after the feature was enabled for the PayPal account.
+This means advanced subscription management features, such as recurring amount changes, are only possible on newly purchased subscriptions, not existing PayPal Subscriptions.

-The only way to have existing subscriptions changed to use PayPal Reference Transactions is to have customers sign-up again with PayPal by changing the payment method on their subscription(s).
+The only way to have existing PayPal Subscriptions changed to use PayPal Reference Transactions is to cancel the existing subscription and have customers sign-up again with PayPal Payments by changing the payment method on their subscription(s).

-When a PayPal Standard Subscription is canceled or suspended in your WooCommerce store, the status of the corresponding subscription at PayPal is also changed.
+When an old PayPal Standard Subscription is cancelled or suspended in your WooCommerce store, the status of the corresponding subscription at PayPal is also changed.

-However, when a subscription created using PayPal Reference Transactions is canceled or suspended in your WooCommerce store, the corresponding Billing Agreement at PayPal does not have its status changed.
+However, when a subscription created using PayPal Reference Transactions is cancelled or suspended in your WooCommerce store, the corresponding Billing Agreement at PayPal does not have its status changed.
 It remains active.

-This is normal behavior because Billing Agreements are fundamentally different to PayPal Standard subscriptions.
+This is normal behaviour because Billing Agreements are fundamentally different to PayPal subscriptions.

-A PayPal Standard Subscription needs to be suspended or canceled because future payments would be processed on that subscription if it were to remain active.
+A PayPal Standard Subscription needs to be suspended or cancelled because future payments would be processed on that subscription if it were to remain active.
 For a Billing Agreement, this is not the case.
-Once a subscription purchased using Reference Transactions has been canceled in your WooCommerce store, no future payments are processed against that billing agreement because Subscriptions no longer request any payments.
+Once a subscription purchased using Reference Transactions has been cancelled in your WooCommerce store, no future payments are processed against that Billing Agreement because WooCommerce Subscriptions no longer request any payments.

 The Billing Agreement is left active at PayPal because:

 - Billing Agreements are per store not per subscription.
 Meaning if your customer has purchased multiple different subscriptions with your store, the same Billing Agreement ID is shared between all of those subscriptions.
-If it were to be canceled when one subscription is canceled, all other subscriptions would be unable to continue.
+If it were to be cancelled when one subscription is cancelled, all other subscriptions would be unable to continue.

-- Billing Agreements can be manually added to a manually created subscription or even used to undo cancellation of a canceled subscription (impossible to do with PayPal Standard Subscriptions), but only if the billing agreement remains active in PayPal.
+- Billing Agreements can be manually added to a manually created subscription or even used to undo the cancellation of a canceled subscription (impossible to do with PayPal Standard Subscriptions), but only if the Billing Agreement remains active in PayPal.

 No, PayPal provides no way for customers to check out without a PayPal account when using PayPal Reference Transactions.

-If you wish to allow your customers to check out without a PayPal account, there are many other payment gateways that support automatic recurring payments.
+If you wish to allow your customers to check out without a PayPal account, the PayPal Card Processing can be used to save a debit/credit card.
+Alternatively, there are many other payment gateways that support automatic recurring payments.
 Stripe or Braintree are good options.